md-zeon/Next-Level-Web-Development/Module 09: Fundamentals of Web Application with Nodejs/9-6 Single Threaded Nodejs vs Multithreaded Server.md

 - **Complexity**: Multithreaded has synchronization challenges
 - **Scaling**: Node.js scales horizontally; multithreaded can do both
 - **Appropriate Use**: Choose based on I/O vs CPU requirements

-## Next Steps

-Understanding these architectural differences will help you design better systems.
-The following lessons will dive deeper into practical Node.js development, including creating HTTP servers, handling routing, and building real applications that leverage its unique strengths in event-driven programming.